-- A Master Plan, developed with community involvement, to guide future improvements to the park. - Continued natural area enhancements.
-Gabriel Park's natural areas have undergone significant environmental restoration and pedestrian trail improvements. - A medium-sized bicycle park (about 10,000 sf to 1⁄2 acre).
+- Develop a Master Plan, with community involvement, to guide future improvements to the park. - Continue natural area enhancements.
+Gabriel Park's natural areas have undergone significant environmental restoration and pedestrian trail improvements. - Develop a medium-sized bicycle park (about 10,000 sf to 1⁄2 acre).
 Bicycle parks have areas for family recreation and skill building.
 The bicycle park could be located near the popular skate park and away from natural areas.

-- A shared-use natural surface loop trail (about 1 1⁄2 to 3 miles), outside of the core natural area.
+A shared-use natural surface loop trail (about $1\frac{1}{2}$ to 3 miles), outside of the core natural area.
 This trail could be used by nearby residents for family-friendly cycling, walking, running and enjoyment of nature.
-Off-road cycling skill features (like rocks, logs, or skinny bridges) could be added along the sides. - A designated safe pedestrian and cyclist route along SW 45th Avenue, including crossings. - Improved signage to help park users navigate and understand whether trails are open to pedestrians, cyclists, or both.
+Off-road cycling skill features (like rocks, logs, or skinny bridges) could be added along the sides.

+- Develop a designated, safe pedestrian and cyclist route along SW 45th Avenue, including crossings. - Improve signage to help park users navigate and understand whether trails are open to cyclists, pedestrians, or both.